Provable Phase Retrieval with Mirror Descent: Random Phase Retrieval via Mirror Descent

 \item When the true vector norm is one, as assumed in many works, the convergence rate takes the simple form $\para{1-\frac{\para{1-\kappa}\pa{\lambda-\vrho}}{3+\vrho}} \leq \frac{2}{3} + O((1-\lambda)+\kappa+\vrho)$.

-\item It is also important to point out that our convergence rate is independent from the dimension $n$ of the signal without any specific strategy.
-This is in starck contrast with the Wirtinger flow \cite{Candes_WF_2015,candes_phase_2015}, whose convergence rate is $\paren{1-\frac{\mathrm{cst}}{n}}$ and thus dimension-dependent.
+\item \tcb{The convergence rate $1-\nu$ as given in \eqref{conv_lin_G}-\eqref{conv_rate_G} can be slightly improved as we did in \eqref{loclinear} (here we dropped the denominator in \eqref{loclinear}).} It is also important to point out that our convergence rate is independent from the dimension $n$ of the signal.
+This is in contrast with the Wirtinger flow \cite{Candes_WF_2015,candes_phase_2015}, whose convergence rate is $\paren{1-\frac{\mathrm{cst}}{n}}$ and thus dimension-dependent.
 Such dependence was removed for the truncated Wirtinger flow with Gaussian measurements \cite{chen_solving_2017}. \end{itemize}

 To close these remarks, we strongly believe that handling the geometry of the problem through the framework of mirror/Bregman gradient descent with a wisely chosen entropy/kernel $\psi$ is a key for this better behaviour in our case. \end{remark}